Automatic reverse proxying with Docker and nginx

 As you probably noticed, there are quite a few containers involved.
 Each one performs a small, well-defined

-to piping commands together on a command line — it’s a lot easier to reason about simpler commands like
+similarity to piping commands together on a command line — it’s a lot easier to reason about simpler

 , cut